 You will need to download VMware Player which is the virtualization software that will be used for this project.
-You will also need two virtual machines (one Ubuntu VM and one CentOS VM) running on the host Windows machine to complete this project.
+You will also need a total of four virtual machines (one Ubuntu VM, one CentOS VM and two Backtrack VMs) running on the host Windows machine to complete this project.
 If you do not have sufficient resources to this project on your personal computer, you are advised to do it in the Computer Networks and Systems Security Lab in campus.